 SkinQ’s Acne & Oil Control Serum developed with ingredients niacinamide, salicylic acid, retinol liposomes and azelaic acid has proven to control acne and excess production of sebum/oil.

 For dry skin, you can opt for a serum with hyaluronic acid.
 A serum formulated with hyaluronic acid helps to retain and lock moisture in your skin, giving you plump and hydrated skin.

-SkinQ’s Hydrate Elixir Serum penetrates deep within the skin to hydrate on deeper levels and repair the skin barrier.
+SkinQ’s Hydrate Serum penetrates deep within the skin to hydrate on deeper levels and repair the skin barrier.
 It has also proven to restore the skin balance to result in soft, glowing and healthy skin.